angular/angular/packages/core/src/render3/VIEW_DATA.md

 ## `CONSTS`

-`CONSTS` contain the DOM elements of the rendering.
+`CONSTS` contain the DOM elements, pipe instances, and local refs.
-The size of `CONSTS` section is declared in `consts` of component definition.
+The size of the `CONSTS` section is declared in the property `consts` of the component definition.

 ```typescript
 @Component({